Cost of LivingUpdated March 2026

 LowNational avg: $450High

 Midland's southern location means year-round warmth is the draw, but it comes with trade-offs: mold, termites, and AC units that run 10 months a year.
 The housing picture is equally important: a housing market that mostly tracks national trends, with surprises in specific neighborhoods.
-When it comes to grocery costs, the local workforce reflects a balanced labor pool where you'll find competitive quotes if you shop around.
+When it comes to grocery costs, the local workforce reflects a balanced labor pool where you'll find competitive pricing if you compare options.
 This is a metro where the gap between "posted price" and "what locals actually pay" can hit 20%.

 What Matters Most